On this page

 We review, process and award predominately on deadlines.
 Not submitting your forms or documents early or before the posted deadline can have consequences to your aid eligibility.
 While we have our dates and deadlines posted on our website, you should keep the following processing timeline in mind:

-- January 1 to Mid-January: Complete the FAFSA or Dream Act application on the web for the upcoming academic year.
+- January 1: Complete the FAFSA or Dream Act application on the web for the upcoming academic year.

 - March 2: Priority filing deadline to submit the FAFSA or Dream Act application.

 - February to March: Filing period for the Institutional Scholarships Application.